Voting in Switzerland: Constitutional referendums (Popular initiatives)

 Modifications to the constitution are subject to obligatory vote and require a double majority both of all voters nationally and of the cantons.
 Such votes are called when the parliament proposes a constitutional modification, or when 100,000 citizens sign in eighteen months a federal popular initiative that clearly states a proposed constitutional change.
 And the minimum participation has to be higher than 40% (as cantonal referendum procedure).
-If the appropriate amount of citizens sign onto the popular initiative within the eighteen month timeframe, the Federal Council and Parliament will deliberate whether or not to recommend the initiative for official legislation.
+If the appropriate number of citizens sign onto the popular initiative within the eighteen month timeframe, the Federal Council and Parliament will deliberate whether or not to recommend the initiative for official legislation.
 Once approved, new constitutional provisions will be made based upon the already existing legislation the new initiative affects.

 With respect to the cantonal vote, 20 of the 26 cantons have each one vote, but the 6 so-called half-cantons (because they were so historically split centuries ago) only have a half vote each.
 The cantonal vote is determined by a popular vote among the people of that canton; if the majority supports a proposal then the canton as a whole is regarded as supporting the proposal.

 This cantonal vote means that small cantons are represented equally with the larger ones.
 For example, Basel-Country as a canton has about 256,000 inhabitants, but has only half a cantonal vote (the other "half canton" being Basel-City).
 On the other hand, the canton of Uri has a full cantonal vote, but only 35,000 inhabitants.

 More than 550 referendums have occurred since the constitution of 1848 (legislative or constitutional).